 Racing takes place every Wednesday evening at the Washington Sailing Marina.
-For 2017, races are scheduled between April 5th and September 18th.
-Competitors start to arrive around 5:00-5:30 pm and the first race of the evening can be started at any time as soon as enough boats are on the water.
+Races are scheduled April through September.
+Competitors start to arrive around 4:30 pm and the first race of the evening can be started at any time as soon as enough boats are on the water.
 The club Flying Scots are available for racing skippers at 4:00 pm.

 This page serves as SIs for Wednesday Races.
 NOR and SIs for Wednesday Races are also contained in the 2017 Racing Handbook.
 Sailing instructions are broadcast on VHF Channel 68 just prior to the warning signal for the first race of the evening.

 Races are held in the Washington Sailing Marina lagoon or on the Potomac River, generally between government navigation aids G"7" and G"7A."